juniormore/crimeport/README.md

 # crimeport
 CSI 223 Assignment 2

-Website that allows user in Gaborone to post information about crime in the city.
+Website that allows users in Gaborone to post information about crime in the city.